Setasign/SetaPDF-Demos/public/demos/5-Signer/Ideas.md

 - [ ] In CMS Container and Document Security Store

 ## Various
+- [ ] Get Signature Fields And Values
 - [ ] Sign an Encrypted PDF Document
 - [ ] Sign And Encrypt
 - [ ] Stamp annotation on all pages including actions to the last page with the real signature + closing signature (emulation of several appearances)